-Agency leaders interested in receiving a grant through the Women’s Legacy Fund must submit a LOI (Letter of Idea).
-This is not a full traditional RFP, but a one page snapshot of your program/project idea.
+Agency leaders interested in receiving a grant through the Women’s Legacy Fund must submit a Partnership Proposal.

 The WLF Grants Committee has final discretion of the grant distribution from top contenders from the above outlined process.